iesahin/xvc/README.md

 ## ⚠️ Disclaimer

 This software is fresh and ambitious.
 Although I use it and test it close to real world conditions, it didn't go under test of time yet. **Xvc can eat your files and spit them to eternal void!**

-Also, the current _bus factor_ is 1.
-I cannot guarantee _eternal maintenance_ as a mere mortal.